LucasBehrendt/investorsclub/README.md

 - The sections on the Home page are structured to fit well together and have a natural transition.
 Some content hinting on the landing incentivizes the user to scroll further.

-- A seperate Events page keeps the focus on finding events that the user is interested in, with a slimmed down structure and inviting cards for each listed event.
+- A separate Events page keeps the focus on finding events that the user is interested in, with a slimmed down structure and inviting cards for each listed event.

-- A Contact page where the user can either sign up for an event or submit a question is also served on a seperate page to maintain a clean structure.
+- A Contact page where the user can either sign up for an event or submit a question is also served on a separate page to maintain a clean structure.
 The form provides feedback to let the user know it has been successfully submitted.

 ### Design
 - #### Colours

   - The main colour scheme of the website is chosen to suit the financial theme and to work well together, while simultaneously provide good contrast.
-The main font colour is a dark slate gray (#333333) with an alternation of a white (#FFFFFF) and a whitesmoke (#EEEEEE) background.
-Where necessary, for example on the hero image, the font colour is changed to whitesmoke (#EEEEEE) for better contrast.
+The main font colour is a dark slate grey (#333333) with an alternation of a white (#FFFFFF) and a whitesmoke (#EEEEEE) background.
+Where necessary, for example on the hero image, the font colour is switched to whitesmoke (#EEEEEE) for better contrast.

 - #### Typography